 How many around us think that,

-- the insurance sum from Jeevan XXX policy is enough for them?
+- the insurance sum from Jeevan ABC policy is enough for them?

 - they do not like policies which do not give them something in return?